. Kisco Home : products : SafeNet/400 : Support : Release Upgrade Instructions .

 Method B - Automatic Unattended Upgrade Installation

-To have the SafeNet/400 upgrade installed at your next IPL, use these instructions.
+To have the SafeNet/i upgrade installed at your next IPL, use these instructions.
 Be sure to perform the update preparation EXACTLY as shown here.
 READ THE ENTIRE PROCEDURE BEFORE STARTING THIS PROCESS.
 Important Note: You cannot use method B when upgrading more than one release level.

 The following process documents how to pre-load the upgrade onto your system and get your system set up to do the actual upgrade during your next IPL.
 You can perform this process at any time prior to your next IPL.
 We recommend that you pre-load the upgrade as close to the time of your scheduled IPL as is practical for you.
 Pre-loading the upgrade far in advance could result in problems if you have an un-scheduled IPL due to a system problem or power failure.